practicalovertone/practicalovertone.github.io/_posts/2023-08-20-PracticalVocalAcoustics.md

 ### Exploration 2: The effect of mode of phonation and range on source harmonics

 In this example, we adjust the amplitudes of each ascending harmonic by adjusting the Tilt.
-The higher the number (most negative), the slower the decrease in amplitude for each overtone.
-The lower the number, the faster the decrease in amplitude for each overtime.
+The higher the number (least negative), the slower the decrease in amplitude for each overtone.
+The lower the number (most negative), the faster the decrease in amplitude for each overtime.

 This example uses the following tilt numbers.
 These numbers can be seen as levels of compression of the modeled vocal folds.